 Sweet Spot Power Zone

 Training in this power zone is challenging but doable.
-A common misconception is that it should be easy to ride in the Sweet Spot power zone for a long time.
+A common misconception is that it should be easy to ride just below thresold for a long time.
 This isn’t the case because the target power is relatively high.
 Sweet Spot training is hard, but the benefits are massive.

 Who Should Use Sweet Spot Training?

 We recommend Sweet Spot training to most cyclists because it’s a good way to apply progressive, systematic training stress.
 What makes the best option for most cyclists?
 The answer has to do with how much time you can commit to training.

 A properly structured training plan will include three progressive phases, Base, Build, and Speciality.
 Each phase seeks to improve fitness in specific ways, and they all build on one another.
 While the Build and Speciality are particular to the types of events you want to train for, the Base Phase is all about establishing a foundation of fitness.
 The bigger your base, the higher you can grow your FTP.

 Make the most of your hard work with an optimized indoor training experience.Check Out TrainerRoad